-$\underline{\text{COVID-19}}$ - The impact on the accompanying financial statements of the COVID-19 outbreak cannot be readily determined.
-Financial markets, distribution networks and the ultimate impact of this outbreak of the financial operations of the Society are difficult to assess and predict.
-The Society is taking steps to mitigate the impact of the outbreak, but the ultimate success of this endeavor cannot be predicted at this time.
+The impact of the accompanying financial statements of the COVID-19 outbreak cannot be readily determined.
+Financial markets, distribution networks and the ultimate impact of this outbreak on the financial operations of the Society are difficult to assess and predict.
+The Society is taking steps to mitigate the impact of the outbreak, but the ultimate success of this endeavor cannot be predicted.